 TWO PUBLIC HE ARINGS are being sponsored by the Consortium to afforme the zers the epportunity to provide input and recommendations regarding assisted incusing, housing related needs/priorities; supportive housing needs, and non housing community development hereas within the Consortium.
-The TWO public hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be still be a fine of the Annual Plan will be a fine of the Annual Plan will be still be a fine of the Annual Plan will be a fine of the Annual Plan will be still be a fine of the Annual Plan will be in accordance with the Americans with Disabilities Act, any person needing accommodations to attend or participate, pursuant to the Americans with Disabilities Act, should comact 855,0350 (City) or 585,4947 (County) at least 72 hours in advance of the event in order to allow time to provide the requester serve ties.
+The TWO public hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the development of the Annual Plan will be stied at 15-30 lic hearings concerning the Annual Plan will be still be a single properties.
+The Annual Plan will be still be a single properties and the Annual Plan will be still be a single properties.
+The Annual Plan will be a single properties and the single properties are single properties.
+The Annual Plan will be sent the single properties are single properties and the single properties and the single properties are single properties.
+The single properties are single properties and the single properties are single properties.
+The single properties are single properties and the single properties are single properties.
+The single properties are single properties and the single properties are single properties.
+The single properties are single properties and the single properties are single properties.
+The single properties are single properties and the single properties are single properties.
+The single properties are single properties are single properties and single properties are single properties.
+The single properties are single properties and single properties are single properties are single properties and single properties are single properties.
+The single properties are single properties.
+The single properties are single propertie in accordance with the Americans with Disabilities Act, any person needing accommodations to attend or participate, pursuant to the Americans with Disabilities Act, should comact 855,0350 (City) or 585,4947 (County) at least 72 hours in advance of the event in order to allow time to provide the requester serve ties.

-In addition to direct input provided during the public hearings, written comments or input reparting local housing needs or priorities will be accepted through March 31, 2017, and may be submitted to: Escambia Consortium, 221 (Palatox Pisce-Suite 200, Pensacola, Florida 3250? or via NED@myescambia.com.
-For further information, confact Meredith Reeves at 595-0022 (Escambia Court)).
-Marcie Whitlaker, at 858-0350 (City of Pensacola), or Erin Mallpeck at 981-7076 (Santa Rosa County).
+In addition to direct input provided during the public hearings, written comments or input reparting local housing needs or priorities will be accepted timough March 31, 2017, and may be submitted to: Escambia Consortium, 221 (Palatox Pisce-Suite 200, Pensacola, Florida 3250? or via NED@myescambia.com.
+For further information, confact Meredith Reeves at 595-0022 (Escambia Court).
+Marcie Whitlaker, at 858-0350 (City of Pensacola), or Erin Malbeck at 881-7076 (Santa Rosa County).
 7076 (Santa Rosa County)